priyankaraguramr-cmyk/Ecommerce-sales-dashboard-project/README.md

 Category Product category added using XLOOKUP
 Region Store region added using XLOOKUP

-Data Cleaning & Transformation:
+Data Cleaning & Transformation
 • Validated data consistency across Product, Store, and Sales tables.
 • Corrected Product ID mismatches.
 • Used XLOOKUP to enrich Sales_Fact with Product_Name, Category, and Region.
 • Verified lookup results and removed #N/A issues.
 • Structured the dataset into an Excel table for Pivot analysis.

-Visualization and Insights Arrived with Dashboard
+Visualization and Insights Arrived with Dashboard Descriptive Analysis:

-Descriptive Analysis:
 • Total Revenue: 2,170,907
 • Total Orders: 2,000